 Even if you believe the arrest is unfair, do not argue or resist.
 Resisting arrest in the Miller County, MO area, even verbally, can result in additional charges and make your situation worse.
 Stay calm, keep your hands visible, and comply with police instructions.
 Everything you say or do will be closely observed and may later be used against you in court.

-Step 3: Get a Miller County, MO Criminal Defense Attorney Immediately
+Step 3: Ask for a Miller County, MO Criminal Defense Attorney Immediately

-Step 4: Avoid Discussing Your Miller County, MO Case with Anyone
+Step 4: Keep Details of Your Miller County, MO Case Private

 Don’t discuss your arrest or charges with anyone but your attorney.
 Conversations with friends, coworkers, or even family members can be misinterpreted, and anything shared on social media can be used against you.
 Prosecutors can subpoena texts, posts, and messages.
 To protect your defense, keep quiet and let your legal team at Combs Waterkotte handle all communications on your behalf.

-When you partner with a Combs Waterkotte Miller County, MO criminal defense attorney, you aren’t just selecting the ideal criminal defense attorney in Miller County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
-In addition to knowledgeable criminal defense lawyers, our staff is available 24/7 and offers experience and expertise in the following areas for Miller County, MO residents:
+When you hire a Combs Waterkotte criminal defense attorney in the Miller County, MO area, you aren’t just choosing a leading criminal defense attorney in Miller County, MO and beyond – you’re safeguarding your rights, your freedom, and your future.
+In addition to trustworthy criminal defense attorneys, our team is available 24/7 and offers experience and expertise in the following areas for residents in Miller County and beyond:

-A Full-Service Miller County, MO Criminal Defense Firm
+Your Trusted Miller County, MO Criminal Defense Team

-At Combs Waterkotte, our experienced Miller County, MO criminal defense attorneys represent clients facing every type of criminal charge—from minor traffic violations and misdemeanors to the most serious felony and federal cases.
+The Miller County, MO criminal defense attorneys at Combs Waterkotte handle all levels of criminal cases—from traffic tickets and misdemeanors to serious felony and federal offenses.

 Our Miller County, MO practice areas include: